Last updated on 3 September 2019.

 2. Information about us and how to contact us

 2.1.
 Who we are.
 We are the College of Media and Publishing Limited, a company registered in England and Wales.
-Our company registration number is 05220267, and our registered office is at Forum House Business Centre, Stirling Road, Chichester, West Sussex, PO19 7DN.
+Our company registration number is 05220267, and our registered office is at St. John’s House, St. John’s Street, Chichester, West Sussex, PO19 1UH, UK.
 Our registered VAT number is 924385414.

 2.2.
 How to contact us.
-Enquirers can contact us by telephoning our customer service team at +44 (0)1243 930353 or by writing to us at College of Media and Publishing, Forum House, Stirling Road, Chichester, West Sussex, PO19 7DN.
+Enquirers can contact us by emailing [email protected] or by writing to us at College of Media and Publishing, St. John’s House, St. John’s Street, Chichester, West Sussex, PO19 1UH, UK.

 2.3.
 How we may contact you.
-If we have to contact you we will do so by phone or by writing to you at the email address or postal address you provided to us at the time of enrolment.
+If we have to contact you we will do so by writing to you at the email address with which you provided us at the time of enrolment.

 3. Our contract with you

 3.1.
 How we will accept your order.
 Our acceptance of your order will take place when we email you to accept it, at which point a contract will come in to existence between you and us.